 - Right-click any variable in the model and select Parameter to make the variable a model parameter.

-An indicator (P) is displayed above the variable to indicate it is a model parameter, and a check mark displays next to Parameter in the variable context menu.
+An indicator (P) is displayed above the variable to indicate it is a model parameter, and a check mark appears next to Parameter in the variable context menu.

 Run the model